yucelcanaksu/yucelcanaksu.github.io/README.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/yucelcanaksu/yucelcanaksu.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-I am planning on to get a bachelor's degree in Gastronomy & Culinary Arts and Master's degree in Mechatronics Engineering.

 ```markdown
 Syntax highlighted code block